-Changes to the Code of Practice since 2012
+Changes to the Code of Practice since 2014

-The previous printed edition of the Code of Practice was published on 23 October 2012.
+The previous printed edition of the Code of Practice was published on 30 October 2014.

-In June 2014, NCGB announced draft changes to the Code of Practice and invited all interested parties to submit comments and opinions on them.
-NCGB formally incorporated these changes into the Code of Practice on 30 October 2014, and the changes are briefly described below.
-All references have been updated in accordance with legislation and regulations as in force at 1 October 2014.
+In March 2018 NCGB circulated draft changes to the Code of Practice and invited all interested parties to submit comments and opinions on them.
+NCGB formally incorporated these changes into the Code of Practice on 17 October 2018, and the changes are briefly described below.
+All the notes and references to legislation have been updated in accordance with legislation and regulations as in force at 1 October 2018.